NP-chaonay/PythonPkg-np_chaonay/README.md

 - Generally, there not need to use this package unless you're going to use my software that depends on this.
 - However, this package may be useful for you.
 - Feel much stress?
-Try np_chaonay.humour (For more good experience: try executing `'from np_chaonay.humour.main import *'`.
+Try np_chaonay.humour (For more good experience: try executing `from np_chaonay.humour.main import *`.

 ## Bug reportings
 This is currently recommended way to notice me :